 Timothy A. Chorba

-Prior to his appointment Ambassador Chorba was a partner in the Patton Boggs law firm in Washington, DC, which he had joined in 1977, and he rejoined the firm upon his return to the United States.
-Ambassador Chorba is engaged in international corporate legal practice, including government relations, public policy issues, commercial transactions, trade issues, anti-counterfeiting, regulatory matters, litigation and financing.
-His clients are American and European multinational enterprises doing business in North America, Western Europe, South America and Asia.
+Prior to his appointment, Ambassador Chorba was a partner in the Patton Boggs law firm in Washington, DC, which he joined in 1977 and rejoined upon his return to the United States.
+He retired from the firm in February, 2015.
+Ambassador Chorba engaged in international corporate legal practice, including government relations, public policy issues, commercial transactions, trade issues, anti-counterfeiting, regulatory matters, litigation and financing, serving American and European multinational enterprises doing business in North America, Western Europe, South America and Asia.

 Ambassador Chorba graduated magna cum laude and Phi Beta Kappa in 1968 from Georgetown University with a B.A. degree in Government.
 In 1968-1969, he was a Fulbright Scholar in International Law and International Relations at the University of Heidelberg in Germany.
+He obtained his J.D. from Harvard Law School in 1972, and he was admitted to the New York Bar in 1973.
 He served as an Armor officer and Judge Advocate General officer in the US Army Reserve from 1968 to 1986, attaining the rank of Major.

 Ambassador Chorba is fluent in German and conversant in French.